On the Motivic Homotopy Type of Algebraic Stacks: Applications to Motivic homotopy theory of algebraic stack

-\begin{proposition} Let $\sX$ be a quasi-separated stack.
+\begin{proposition} Let $\sX$ be an algebraic stack that is locally of finite type over a field $k$.
 Let $X\rightarrow \sX$ be a smooth-Nisnevich covering.
-Then the associated \v{C}ech hypercover $X_{\bullet}$ is weakly equivalent to $\sX$ in the Nisnevich local model structure on the category $\Delta^{op}PSh (Sm/k)$ of simplicial presheaves. \end{proposition} \begin{proof} By Corollary \ref{corollary-lift-hensel-local-points}, we know that hensel local points lift along smooth-Nisnevich coverings.
+Then the associated \v{C}ech hypercover $X_{\bullet}$ is weakly equivalent to $\sX$ in the Nisnevich local model structure on the category $\Delta^{op}PSh (Sm/k)$ of simplicial presheaves. \end{proposition} \begin{proof} By Lemma \ref{lemma-lift-hensel-local-points}, we know that hensel local points lift along smooth-Nisnevich coverings.
 Adapting the proof of \cite[Theorem 1.2]{cdh20} gives the result. \end{proof}